Austro-Hungarian Navy: Battle of the Otranto Straits

 During this battle the Allies lost two destroyers, 14 drifters and one glider while the Austro-Hungarian navy suffered only minor damage (Novara's steam supply pipes were damaged by a shell) and few losses.
 The Austro-Hungarian navy returned to its bases up north in order to repair and re-supply, and the allies had to rebuild the blockade.

-Cattaro Mutiny
+Cattaro mutiny

 In February 1918 a mutiny started in the 5th Fleet stationed at the Gulf of Cattaro naval base.
 Sailors on up to 40 ships joined the mutiny over demands for better treatment and a call to end the war.

 The mutiny failed to spread beyond Cattaro, and within three days a loyal naval squadron had arrived.
-Together with coastal artillery the squadron fired several shells into a few of the rebel's ships, and then assaulted them with k.u.k.
-Marine Infantry in a short and successful skirmish.
+Together with coastal artillery the squadron fired several shells into a few of the rebel's ships, and then assaulted them with Marine Infantry in a short and successful skirmish.
 About 800 sailors were imprisoned, dozens were court-martialed, and four seamen were executed, including the leader of the uprising, Franz Rasch, a Bohemian.
 Given the huge crews required in naval vessels of that time, this is an indication that the mutiny was limited to a minority.